gamerino/NBSplice-A-novel-method-for-differential-splicing-analysis-based-on-isoforms-expression-/README.md

   - bash_scripts: Directory containing the scripts used for processing RNA-seq data
   - R_scripts: Directory having the R scripts used to perform differential splicing analysis

-- AnalysisCode
-  - R_scripts: Directory containing the code used to perform the comparative analysis

 - Data: Simulated isoform expression matrices

 Each directory contain a README and a HOWTO file.